robertwenner/comics/doc/outputs.md

 The file name will be saved in the comic as `pngFile` so that templates like `Comic::Out::HtmlComicPage` can access it.

-The following meta data will be set on the `.png` file:
+The following metadata will be set on the `.png` file:

-* Title, taken from the Comic's meta data
+* Title, taken from the Comic's metadata

 * Description (as the transcript)